pptestpptest/Nodes/README.md

 Xcode templates for Nodes will automatically be installed to:

-`~/Library/Developer/Xcode/Templates/File Templates/Tinder Nodes Architecture Framework (Xcode Templates)`
+`~/Library/Developer/Xcode/Templates/File Templates/Nodes Architecture Framework (Xcode Templates)`

 To add additional Nodes to the project, scroll to the Nodes templates in the new file dialog.
 The `` symbol indicates SwiftUI templates.